 Using ecological and state-of-the-art approaches like ZLD and the process implemented into the Dow Benelux plant are not only saving companies money but are also helping to promote brand and image to the public.

-Concern for the environment and using sustainable practices has become prevalent in recent years.
+Concern for the environment and using sustainable practices have become prevalent in recent years.
 Consumers are doing their research on companies and failure to use environmentally safe practices may negatively impact sales of product and damage the company brand.

 III.
 Types of Industrial Filtration Systems